Merle History, Family Crest & Coats of Arms

 The surname Merle was first found in Northumberland at Morpeth, a parish and borough.
 "The first certain account preserved of it, is in the grant by the Conqueror of the manor to one of his followers, William de Merlay, whose son Ranulph added largely to his paternal estates by his marriage with Julian, daughter of Cospatrick, Earl of Dunbar; ultimately the family became one of the most powerful in the north of England, and were owners of about a fourth of the county of Northumberland.
 In 1266, their possessions were vested in two coheiresses, Mary and Isabel, to the elder of whom, wife of William, Baron of Greystock, the manor of Morpeth was allotted."
 Ulgham in Northumberland was home to another branch of the family in ancient times.
 "This place, in the charter of Henry I. granting right of free chase on it to the Merlay family, is called Elchamp: it was formerly, in part, the property of Newminster Abbey; and the hospital of St. John of Jerusalem also held some lands here."

-Important Dates for the Merle family
+Early History of the Merle family

 This web page shows only a small excerpt of our Merle research.
 Another 122 words (9 lines of text) covering the years 1066, 1296 and 1296 are included under the topic Early Merle History in all our PDF Extended History products and printed products wherever possible.